-Because this work is highly generic, it is assumed that a proposal for future funding in FY09/10 and beyond will be submitted within 2008.
-This would aim to pick up the programme and develop it in a broader sense than the original ILC application.
+Because this work is highly generic, we plan to submit a proposal within 2008 for future funding to cover FY09/10 and beyond.
+This would aim to pick up the programme and develop it in a broader sense than the original linear collider application.
 Hence, it is important that the expertise which has been built up is not allowed to disperse.
-In particular, this requires the rolling grant staff are retained throughout FY08/09.
+In particular, this requires that rolling grant staff are retained throughout FY08/09.